ub-library/sip2-ruby/README.md

 ### As a library

-The main interfaces are two functions on the `Sip2` module: `Sip2.parse` and `Sip2.encode`.
+The main interfaces are two methods on the `Sip2` module: `Sip2.parse` and `Sip2.encode`.

 ```ruby